hashicorp/terraform-provider-aws/website/docs/d/connect_instance_storage_config.html.markdown

 * `encryption_config` - The encryption configuration.
 [Documented below](#encryption_config).
 * `prefix` - The prefix of the video stream.
 Minimum length of `1`.
 Maximum length of `128`.
 When read from the state, the value returned is `<prefix>-connect-<connect_instance_alias>-contact-` since the API appends additional details to the `prefix`.
-* `retention_period_hours` - The number of hours data is retained in the stream.
-Kinesis Video Streams retains the data in a data store that is associated with the stream.
+* `retention_period_hours` - The number of hours to retain the data in a data store associated with the stream.
 Minimum value of `0`.
 Maximum value of `87600`.
 A value of `0`, indicates that the stream does not persist data.

 #### `s3_config`